One Breath (2020 film)

 One Breath (Один вдох) is a 2020 Russian sports drama film directed by Elena Hazanova about the unhappy heroine, whose new hobby, full of adrenaline and dangers, helps her to take a fresh look at life and find herself in this world, the film stars Viktoriya Isakova to prepare for the role of a year engaged in freediving.

 The film is based on the biography of multiple champion and world freediving champion Natalia Molchanova, who founded the first internationally recognized national school of freediving (Freediving Federation) with her colleagues in Russia, has authored her own method of teaching freediving, books and films on freediving.

 It was theatrically released in Russia on March 5, 2020 by ProfiCinema.

 Plot

 The film tells the story of the forty-year-old Marina Gordeeva, who suffers in an unhappy marriage, and has a job that brings her no pleasure.
 She feels she has nothing to look forward to.
 She then discovers the dangerous, deadly sport of free-diving.
 Immersion in the underwater world, where she must face her fears, becomes an opportunity to escape from reality and, holding her breath, plunge headlong into a pool of adrenaline, thoughts and new perspectives.

 Cast

 Production

-To work on underwater shots, a leading world team of open-air specials and director Julie GautierJulie Gautier, known for her artistic shorts, which she shoots with her husband Guillaume Néry, were invited.
+To work on underwater shots, a leading world team of open-air specials and director Julie Gautier, known for her artistic shorts, which she shoots with her husband Guillaume Néry, were invited.
 Both are professionally engaged in freediving, and in the past — champions and champions in this sport.